What’s that sound?

-Which means, you will end up having to re-do all your edits again if your Lightroom catalog becomes unusable.
+This means you will end up having to redo all your edits again if your Lightroom catalog becomes unusable.
 So, let’s set up your backup schedule for your Lightroom catalog.

 To do so, you’ll need to navigate to the Lightroom Catalog Settings.
 Go to your menu, select Lightroom and then click on Catalog Settings.

 Make sure the General tab is selected.
 Then, at the bottom of the dialogue box, you’ll see a section called; “Backup.”
 Click on the drop-down menu, and you’ll find 6 options.
 Any option is fine except “Never”!

 If you’re using Lightroom daily, then you may want to choose “Once a day” or maybe select “Every time Lightroom exits.”

 If you’re not using Lightroom daily, then maybe once per week or once per month will be sufficient for your needs.
 Just keep in mind, if you choose a longer time frame and you do lots of edits before the next backup, you risk losing those edits if they are not saved.